Circadian Rhythms – Our Body Clock

 In the presence of light, or the lack thereof, signals from the SCN travel to various parts of the brain, including the pineal gland.
 Among its responsibilities, the pineal gland controls production of the hormone melatonin, the sleep hormone.

 Melatonin levels normally increase in the absence of light.
 Exposure to specific light frequencies suppresses melatonin production for several hours.
 Melatonin makes us feel drowsy and plays a role in mood change.
 However, this only begins to describe the critical role Melatonin plays in regulating body function.
 We suggest further independent reading on its role.
-Here is one of many links: http://www.umm.edu/altmed/articles/melatonin-000315.htm
+Here is one recommended link to the University of Maryland Medical Center on the role of melatonin

 The retina contains three types of specialized photoreceptors that respond to the visible light spectrum.
 Visible light ranges from approximately 370 nm to 730 nm, indigo to red.
 These photoreceptors consist of the rods, cones and the recently discovered light/dark receptors also referred to as the melanopsin photo receptor cells.